PawelGozdz/Project-20-angular-castles/README.md

 # AngularCastles

-A small project, where I could practice Angular Router, Services etc.
+A small project, where I could practice Angular Router, Services and REACTIVE Form Validation.